Professor of Economics

 Segregation in education and labour market discrimination: the role of peer beliefs, with Ronny Razin, October 2014

-Correlation Neglect, Voting Behaviour and Information Aggregation, with Ronny Razin, forthcoming, American Economic Review.
+Correlation Neglect, Voting Behaviour and Information Aggregation, with Ronny Razin, American Economic Review, April 2015.

 Rituals or Good Works: Social Signalling in Religious Organizations, with Ronny Razin, 2014,Journal of European Economic Association Vol 12 (5).